International Red Cross and Red Crescent Movement: After World War II; 20th century

+21st century

+Afghanistan

 In the 2000s, the ICRC has been active in the Afghanistan conflict areas and has set up six physical rehabilitation centers to help land mine victims.
 Their support extends to the national and international armed forces, civilians and the armed opposition.
 They regularly visit detainees under the custody of the Afghan government and the international armed forces, but have also occasionally had access since 2009 to people detained by the Taliban.
 They have provided basic first aid training and aid kits to both the Afghan security forces and Taliban members because, according to an ICRC spokesperson, "ICRC's constitution stipulates that all parties harmed by warfare will be treated as fairly as possible".
 In August 2021, when NATO-led forces retreated from Afghanistan, the ICRC decided to remain in the country to continue its mission to assist and protect victims of conflict.
 Since June 2021, ICRC-supported facilities have treated more than 40,000 people wounded during armed confrontations there.

+Russo-Ukrainian war

-Among the ten largest ICRC deployments worldwide has been the mission in Ukraine, where the organisation has been active since 2014, working closely with the Ukrainian Red Cross Society.
-At first, the ICRC was active primarily in the disputed regions of Donbas and Donetsk, assisting persons injured by armed confrontations there.
-When Russia invaded Ukraine on 24 February 2022, the fighting moved to more populated areas in the Eastern, North and South Ukraine.
-The head of the ICRC delegation in Kyiv warned on 26 February 2022 that neighborhoods of major cities are becoming the frontline with significant consequences for their populations, including children, the sick and elderly.
-The ICRC had urgently called on all parties to the conflict not to forget their obligations under international humanitarian law to ensure the protection of the civilian population and infrastructure, and respect the dignity of refugees and prisoners of war.
+Among the ten largest ICRC deployments worldwide has been the mission in Ukraine, where the organization has been active since 2014, working closely with the Ukrainian Red Cross Society.
+At first, the ICRC was active primarily in the disputed regions of Donbas, assisting persons injured by the fighting there.
+When Russia invaded Ukraine on 24 February 2022, the fighting moved to more populated areas in East, North, and South Ukraine.
+The head of the ICRC delegation in Kyiv warned on 26 February 2022 that neighborhoods of major cities were becoming the frontline with significant consequences for their populations, including children, the sick, and elderly.
+The ICRC urgently called on all parties to the conflict not to forget their obligations under international humanitarian law to ensure the protection of the civilian population and infrastructure, and respect the dignity of refugees and prisoners of war.

+In response to events in the conflict, the organisation issued rule of engagement for civilian hackers.